Geum quellyon

-Geum quellyon, commonly called scarlet avens, Chilean avens, Double Bloody Mary, or Grecian rose, is a perennial herb in the family Rosaceae.
+Geum quellyon, commonly called scarlet avens, Chilean avens or Grecian rose, is a perennial herb in the family Rosaceae.
 It is native to the central and southern regions of Chile.
 G. quellyon has been introduced to other countries including Belgium, Bolivia, and the United Kingdom, where it was first planted in 1826.

 Description

 Macroscale

 Plants reach a height of between 6 and 100 cm.
 Leaves are compound, with between 3 and 10 pairs of leaflets.
 G. quellyon grows a thick taproot which smells of cloves when broken due to the presence of aromatic compounds.
 Flowers vary in colour from yellow-orange to pink-red.

 Microscale

 When in metaphase, somatic chromosomes of G. quellyon (and of G. magellanicum, another species of Geum native to Chile) are shorter and fatter than those in other Geum species.

 Distribution

 G. quellyon is native to the following regions of Chile: Araucanía, Aysén, Biobío, Los Lagos (including the island of Chiloé), Magallanes, Maule, Metropolitana de Santiago, Ñuble, O’Higgins, Los Ríos, and Valparaíso.